vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-long-story-of-my-fathers-macbook-pro.md

 #### Driver Dilemma

 The driver saga continues, though.
 Installing proprietary drivers on EndeavourOS (kernel version 6.8.9) proved unsuccessful.
 Honestly, I'm hesitant to use official Nvidia drivers anymore.
-They're outdated and don't support Wayland support.
+They're outdated and don't support Wayland.
 So, I'm sticking with the open-source Nouveau drivers for now.
 Yes, the performance isn't ideal, but at least they're still actively maintained, and for my Kepler-based GPU, the upcoming Vulkan driver, NVK, might even outperform the old official Nvidia drivers.

 Despite the hardware hiccups, this trusty MacBook Pro has served me well.
 With a fresh Linux install and a focus on open-source options, it's ready for a new chapter, even if the display drivers remain a work in progress.